hiaoxui/sublinear_backprop/README.md

 Uni-directional packer is tested!

 There are still some minor bugs in the bi-directional packer.
-(Both in inference and estimation)
+(In estimation)